Liao993/HenryLiao_portfolio/README.md

 # [Project 1 : Data Analytics on Energy Consumption and Greenhouse Gas Emission for Prince Edward Island (PEI) rental stocks](https://hackmd.io/@WY7WYsMqTwyJzJLs_SoHcQ/rkMAx2ME2)

+This is the research project I worked with Government of Prince Edward Island.

 # [Project 2 : American busiest ports and Mexican labor migration](https://www.kaggle.com/code/hungenliao/american-busiest-ports-and-mexican-labor-migration)

 this is